 – October 2014 – Mr Cameron met with Lord Rothermere (with Paul Dacre), chairman and owner of Daily Mail and General Trust, dinner

-Of course, David Cameron praised his own efforts in tackling tax avoidance, however, the Panama Papers contradicts his claim, because it revealed that the British Virgin Islands are becoming the world’s largest tax haven.
+Of course, David Cameron praised his own efforts in tackling tax avoidance, however, according to the Panama Papers, the British Virgin Islands are becoming the world’s largest tax haven.

 According to The World Economic Forum, half of the companies included in the Panama Papers were implicated in tax avoidance exploited the British overseas territory tax havens.

 David Cameron’s remain campaign could have succeeded if he informed the British public about the new EU Anti Tax Avoidance Directive.